andy-omelyanenko/Robin-of-the-Wood-no-witch-patch-for-ZX-Spectrum/README.md

 ## Background
 I was completely blown away by this game when I was 10 but I had a problem with this witch who was robbing me of every penny.\
+I so very much desired to get rid of her.
 Many years later I finally managed to do it!

 ## The patch